Louisiana gets a first look at the devastation caused by Hurricane Ida

 As people across the region turned to generators, officials were worried about carbon monoxide poisoning caused by their improper use.
 During Hurricane Laura, which hit southwestern Louisiana last year, the Louisiana Department of Health reported that nine of the 25 deaths that occurred during the storm and its aftermath were caused by carbon monoxide poisoning from generators.

-While the Mississippi Gulf Coast was spared from the worst of Hurricane Ida, the storm’s outer bands caused damaged far from the center of the storm.
+While the Mississippi Gulf Coast was spared from the worst of Hurricane Ida, the storm’s outer bands caused damage far from the center of the storm.
 In Jackson County, Miss., which borders Alabama, a particularly strong band led to a flurry of water rescues, with 15 people calling for assistance.
 Approximately 300 homes were inaccessible because of flooding, and at least half of those homes had taken on water, said Earl Etheridge, director of the Jackson County Office of Emergency Services.

 National Hurricane Center forecasters warned additional flooding could be in store for portions of the Tennessee and Ohio valleys and the Mid-Atlantic through Wednesday as the remnants of Ida moved across the eastern third of the United States.

-Bailey reported from New Orleans and Cusick from LaPlant, La.
+Bailey reported from New Orleans and Cusick from LaPlace, La.
 Carmen K. Sisson in Gulfport, Miss., Tom Moore in Metairie, La., and Felicia Sonmez, Silvia Foster-Frau and Paulina Firozi in Washington contributed to this report.